 Photo courtesy Roaring Water Journal

 Brehon Laws – Brehons were roving magistrates appointed by local kings and chieftains to arbitrate and settle disputes and help define the laws.
 Bechbreatha were a subset of Brehon Laws concerns with the value and protection of bees and honey.
 They were written down around the 7th century but were memorised and passed from Brehon to Brehon orally across the land for many centuries before that.
 We can learn a lot from the importance they placed on bees.

 Bees that swarmed were subjected to similar rules, the original owner of the bees had rights over a certain portion of the honey.
 They were entitled to 1/3 of honey made in other people’s land for 3 years, depending on the ownership of the land where they were captured.

 Bees were punished for stinging people.
 You were granted a “sufficiency” or a meal of honey if you swore an oath that you had not provoked the bees.
-The Brehon would draw lots on hives where they suspected the bee came from; the hive selected was forfeit or destroyed for the crime of the one bee.
+The Brehon would draw lots on hives where they suspected the bee came from; the hive selected was forfeit for the crime of the one bee.

 Vikings loved Mead

 Mead is all over Norse and Viking mythology.
 The she-goat called Heidrun who feeds on the green branches of the great world tree called Yggdrasil.
-From her udders flows a neverending stream of mead into a barrel in Valhalla, to supply Odin’s chosen warriors with mead for their great feast.
-Valhalla, the Viking heaven is a Great Mead Hall.
+From her udders flows a neverending stream of mead into a barrel in Valhalla.
+This supplied Odin’s chosen warriors with mead for their great feast.
+Valhalla, the Viking heaven, is a Great Mead Hall.

 The action in Beowulf, the Old English epic poem of heroes, mead and monsters takes place in a huge mead hall called Heorot belonging to King Hrothgar.
 This is where the Beowulf slays the monster Grendel.

 The English privateer, poet, scientist and philosopher Sir Kenelm Digby collected over 100 recipes for mead from the great houses and palaces of England in a book published in 1669.
 The Closet of the Eminently Learned Sir Kenelme Digbie Kt Opened.
 This includes the favourite mead of queens and lords, heavily flavoured with herbs and spices.
 He lead a fantastic life.